 Enoch: [13:05] That was a lot of intellectual work to distill all these questions that they’re going to be thinking through.
 What is it all going back to?
-That’s my insight from backwards design, for example.
-That’s a tenant of a course.
+That’s an insight from backwards design, for example.
+That’s a tenant of a course design.

 Enoch: [14:02] Exactly.
 I say, “Do you?” instead of, “Do people?”
 I say, “Do you?”
-Another one idea is, for example, what the question as it started to unpack is to people make decisions, inferences, beliefs based upon sound well‑reasoned, justified, and valid arguments rather than tradition group thinking way of persuasion.
+Another one idea is, for example, what the question as it started to unpack is “Do people make decisions, inferences, beliefs based upon sound well‑reasoned, justified, and valid arguments rather than tradition group thinking way of persuasion?”
 Those were the unpacking.

 Enoch: [15:02] I even thought of it that way, but that’s exactly right.
 That’s why I like Prezi since that you can see the big picture at any time.
 The challenging part of Telescopic Text and why I love it so much is it’s hard enough for students to find the essential claim or a question.
 It’s also hard for them to be mindful of the concepts that need to be elaborated.

-[15:47] They actually have to create this logic maps on the whiteboards that show where they’re going to unfold and then build it.
-This Telescopic Text given those goals right now is integral.
+[15:47] They actually have to create these logic maps on the whiteboards that show where they’re going to unfold and then build it.
+This Telescopic Text, given those goals right now, is integral.
 When I build in a reflective metacognitive activity within it, it becomes a necessary condition for the type of thinking I want to cultivate.

-Derek: [16:14] I’m thinking of my photography course that I teach where we looked at questions of surveillance, and security, and privacy.
+Derek: [16:14] I’m thinking of my cryptography course that I teach where we look at questions of surveillance and security and privacy.
 There’s a simple way to ask that question.
 Should the government be able to read all of our emails?
 Any little piece of that can get exploded in different ways.